soi-20/brains/_posts/1930-01-01-avoid-competition.md

 ---

 Counterintuitively, truly transformative companies rarely fit into pre-defined boxes.
 Limiting focus to “yesterday’s” best-performing industries couldn’t see the new opportunities.
-Like I said, those business leaders who are running the show are very bad at telling you what you shouldn’t do and what should do, even they are successful.
+As I said, those business leaders who are running the show are very bad at telling you what you shouldn’t do and what should do, even they are successful.

 The traditional business thinking process is like: